ISSUIUC/ISS-PCB/HOW-TO.md

 ![alt text](images/ISS-PCB-KiCAD-HOW-TO-Project-Specific-3.png)

-- The redline indicates the Name of the library make sure it is according to library convention,
+- The redline indicates the name of the library make sure it follows library conventions,
-    - Should be named with the exact same formatting as inside of folder: “What it is” + “_” + “company who made it”
+    - Should be named with the exact same formatting as folder: “What it is” + “_” + “company who made it”

-- Click the folder icon and find the ISS Symbol file and like your .kicad_sym
+- Click the folder icon and find the ISS Symbol file and add your .kicad_sym

 - The highlighted part is the directory pathway, make sure it is linked properly inside your folder with {ISS_SYMBOL_DIR}

 - Once done look up your library in symbols to make sure it comes up!

 # **Layout Tutorials**